You can read a plain language description of NJ statutes governing animal cruelty HERE

 Law: Stray Domestic Animals Are to be Held for 7 Days Before a Shelter Makes Them Available for Adoption

 WHY?: If you lose your pet State law gives you a 7 day period (“stray hold”) in which to reclaim them before ownership of the animal transfers to the agency caring for them.
 Some states do not have a stray holding requirement; others mandate different lengths of time.
 In New Jersey, this means that 7 days after a lost pet is found you are no longer legally considered the owner or decision maker for that animal, and the animal can be put up for adoption or transferred to someone else.
-That’s why it is important to notify the shelter and Animal Control immediately if your animal is lost; we want to you get them back.
+That’s why it is important to notify the shelter and Animal Response Team immediately if your animal is lost; we want to you get them back.
 Waiting longer than 7 days means your animal could legally be in the custody of a new owner.